top of page

 Beware Renters

-Victoria Councillor Jeremy Caradonna wants you to support his and council's proposed Official Community Plan (OCP).
-This plan will accelerate the destruction of affordable old housing and apartment buildings to be replaced with 4 and 6 story condos on every lot in the city-- and up to 18 stories on major roads such as Fort.
+Victoria Councillor Jeremy Caradonna wants you to support his and council's Official Community Plan (OCP).
+This plan will accelerate the destruction of affordable old housing and apartment buildings to be replaced with 4 and 6 story condos that will be allowed to be built on every lot in the city-- and up to 18 stories on major roads such as Fort.
 But don't worry, he says.
 Displaced tenants would have the right of first refusal to return to a new building, once built, at 20% below market rates.
 Do you think council is protecting renters enough in the draft OCP?

 Screenshot 2025-06-16 4.40.55 PM.png